SigNoz/signoz.io/docs/instrumentation/express.md

 :::

 - **[Use a specific auto-instrumentation library](#using-a-specific-auto-instrumentation-library)**<br></br>
 You can use individual auto-instrumentation libraries too for a specific component of your application.
-For example, you can use `@opentelemetry/instrumentation-nestjs-core` for instrumenting the Nestjs web framework.
+For example, you can use `@opentelemetry/instrumentation-express` for instrumenting the Express web framework.

-Let's see how to instrument your Nestjs application with OpenTelemetry.
+Let's see how to instrument your Express application with OpenTelemetry.

 ## Requirements

-**Supported Versions**
+Supported Versions

-- `>=4.0.0`
+^4.0.0

 ## Traces

 ### Using the all-in-one auto-instrumentation library

-The recommended way to instrument your Nestjs application is to use the all-in-one auto-instrumentation library -  `@opentelemetry/auto-instrumentations-node`.
+The recommended way to instrument your Express application is to use the all-in-one auto-instrumentation library -  `@opentelemetry/auto-instrumentations-node`.
 It provides a simple way to initialize multiple Nodejs instrumentations.

 Internally, it calls the specific auto-instrumentation library for components used in the application.
 You can see the complete list [here](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/metapackages/auto-instrumentations-node#supported-instrumentations).

-#### Steps to auto-instrument Nestjs application
+#### Steps to auto-instrument Express application

 1. Install the dependencies<br></br>
    We start by installing the relevant dependencies.